gotenberg/gotenberg-php/README.md

 ## Requirement

-This packages requires [Gotenberg](https://gotenberg.dev), a Docker-powered stateless API for PDF files.
+This packages requires [Gotenberg](https://gotenberg.dev), a containerized API for seamless PDF conversion.

 See the [installation guide](https://gotenberg.dev/docs/getting-started/installation) for more information.